Banknotes of the Brazilian cruzado: History

 The name cruzado was inspired by the name of an old Portuguese silver coin, which had value of 400/480 réis and that circulated in the time in which Brazil was still a colony of Portugal.

 On 28 February 1986 cruzado currency was created by José Sarney, the 31st president of Brazil, when Dilson Funaro was the minister of Finance, through Cruzado plan as part of a set of economic measures to freeze wages and prices.
-It was marked by return of centavo as a subdivision of the currency, since it had been abolished in 1984, due to devaluation of cruzeiro (second).
+It was marked by return of centavo as a subdivision of the currency, since it had been abolished in 1984, due to devaluation of the cruzeiro (second).

 Cruzeiro (second) with cruzado overstamp

 Cruzado replaced cruzeiro (second) at a rate of 1 cruzado to 1000 cruzeiros.
 From 28 February 1986 on 10 000 cruzeiros notes with face of Ruy Barbosa, 50 000 cruzeiros notes with face of Oswaldo Cruz and 100 000 cruzeiros notes with face of Juscelino Kubitschek were reused with only on front/obverse round-shaped overstamps of value 10, 50 and 100 cruzados.
 All these banknotes were 154 x 74 mm in size and consisted of series year 1986.